yogidevendra/docs/docs/sandbox.md

 These applications require minimal resources and configuration changes and can be launched with a single click.
 Ensure Hadoop [YARN](http://localhost:8088/cluster/cluster) and [HDFS](http://localhost:50070/dfshealth.jsp) are active and ready before launching DataTorrent demo applications.

-1. Navigate to [App Packages](http://localhost:9090/#/packages) tab of the DataTorrent console, and select one of the demo packages.
+1. Navigate to <a href="http://localhost:9090/#/packages" target="_blank">App Packages</a> tab of the DataTorrent console, and select one of the demo packages.
 In this example we will use **PiDemo** application package.

 2. From the list of available Applications, locate PiDemo and press the launch button.